 Things to Know When Visiting the Chattanooga Zoo

 The Zoo parking is free, which is a bonus in the city where you will pay nearly everywhere you need to park your car.
 If you have a Greenville Zoo Membership, here’s where the reciprocity program I’m always talking about will come in handy.
-If you have a Greenville zoo membership, you can purchase the tickets at a 50% discount at the gate (it will also get you a discount at the Tennessee Aquarium).
+If you have a Greenville Zoo membership, you can purchase the tickets at a 50% discount at the gate (it will also get you a discount at the Tennessee Aquarium).
 Everyone else will need to pre-purchase tickets online prior to arrival.
+Pre-purchasing will also save you $2 per ticket.

 The Chattanooga Zoo Sections